Dental care

 An administrative law judge has ruled that Bronx teacher Brenda Cartagena had been the victim of retaliation by her school’s principal for standing up for her members’ rights as school chapter leader.

-Emma Gomez, a new chapter leader job at PS 206 in Rego Park, Queens, organized an action every single weekday that month as part of the Queens UFT borough office’s March Madness initiative in schools to help boost morale and build strong chapters.
+Emma Gomez, a new chapter leader job at PS 206 in Rego Park, Queens, organized an action every single weekday in March 2020 as part of the Queens borough office’s March Madness initiative in schools to help boost morale and build strong chapters.

 As a paraprofessional in the Vision Education Services Chapter, which serves about 900 blind and visually impaired students citywide, Lucio Medina acts as a guide and advocate for the students he supports.